theUnrelated/Shopify_Anchanto_Integration/README.md

 ### Inventory Sync
 Anchanto Webhook will be activated upon change in any inventory quantity, sending POST request to Shopify to update stock count.
+Anchanto uses SKU while Shopify uses ID.
+Shopify graphQL is used to obtain inventory ID from SKU number.

 ### Fulfillment Update
-POST request will be sent to shopify updating order to **Fulfilled** upon processing status change webhook request from Anchanto end.
+POST request will be sent to shopify updating order to **Fulfilled** upon status change = **complete** via webhook request from Anchanto end.

 #### Disclaimer
 This is still in dev stage but they do work.
 Current challenges: